Bulletproof vest: Hard armor

 Broadly, there are three basic types of hard armor ballistic plates: ceramic plate-based systems, steel plate with spall fragmentation protective coating (or backer), and hard fiber-based laminate systems.
 These hard armor plates may be designed to be used stand-alone or "In-Conjunction" with soft armor backers, also called "plate backers".

 Many systems contain both hard ceramic components and laminated textile materials used together.
 Various ceramic materials types are in use, however: aluminum oxide, boron carbide and silicon carbide are the most common.
 The fibers used in these systems are the same as found in soft textile armor.
 However, for rifle protection, high pressure lamination of ultra high molecular weight polyethylene with a Kraton matrix is the most common.

-The Small Arms Protective Insert (SAPI) and the enhanced SAPI plate for the US DOD generally has this form.
-Because of the use of ceramic plates for rifle protection, these vests are 5–8 times as heavy on an area basis as handgun protection.
+The Small Arms Protective Insert (SAPI) and the enhanced SAPI plate for the United States Department of Defense generally has this form.
+Due to the use of ceramic plates for rifle protection, these vests are 5–8 times as heavy on an area basis as handgun protection.
 The weight and stiffness of rifle armor is a major technical challenge.
 Density, hardness and impact toughness are among the materials properties that are balanced to design these systems.
 While ceramic materials have some outstanding properties for ballistics, they have poor fracture toughness.
 Failure of ceramic plates by cracking must also be controlled.
 For this reason many ceramic rifle plates are a composite.
 The strike face is ceramic with the backface formed of laminated fiber and resin materials.
 The hardness of the ceramic prevents the penetration of the bullet while the tensile strength of the fiber backing helps prevent tensile failure.
 The U.S. military's Small Arms Protective Insert family is a well-known example of these plates.

 When a ceramic plate is shot, it cracks in the vicinity of the impact, which reduces the protection in this area.
-Although NIJ 0101.06 requires a Level III plate to stop six rounds of 7.62x51mm M80 ball ammunition, it imposes a minimum distance between shots of 2.0 inches (51mm); if two rounds impact the plate closer than this requirement permits, it may result in a penetration.
+Although NIJ 0101.06 requires a Level III plate to stop six rounds of 7.62×51mm M80 ball ammunition, it imposes a minimum distance between shots of 2.0 inches (51mm); if two rounds impact the plate closer than this requirement permits, it may result in a penetration.
 To counter this, some plates, such as the Ceradyne Model AA4 and IMP/ACT (Improved Multi-hit Performance/Advanced Composite Technology) series, use a stainless steel crack arrestor embedded between the strike face and backer.
-This layer contains cracks in the strike face to the immediate area around an impact, resulting in markedly improved multi-hit ability; in conjunction with NIJ IIIA soft armor, a 3.9 lb IMP/ACT plate can stop eight rounds of 5.56x45mm M995, and a 4.2 lb plate such as the MH3 CQB can stop either ten rounds of 5.56x45mm M995 or six rounds of 7.62x39mm BZ API.
+This layer contains cracks in the strike face to the immediate area around an impact, resulting in markedly improved multi-hit ability; in conjunction with NIJ IIIA soft armor, a 3.9 lb IMP/ACT plate can stop eight rounds of 5.56×45mm M995, and a 4.2 lb plate such as the MH3 CQB can stop either ten rounds of 5.56×45mm M995 or six rounds of 7.62×39mm BZ API.